-The Hiltons on Canyon hold grand-opening celebration – BizWest
+The Hiltons on Canyon holds grand-opening celebration – BizWest

 BOULDER — The Embassy Suites by Hilton and Hilton Garden Inn Boulder at the northwest corner of 28th Street and Canyon Boulevard in Boulder opened Tuesday.

-The Hiltons on Canyon feature two five-story buildings with a combined 376 guest rooms along with 8,435 total square feet of meeting and event space, sunlit fitness centers, shared courtyards and a rooftop heated saline-based pool.
+The Hiltons on Canyon features two five-story buildings with a combined 376 guest rooms along with 8,435 total square feet of meeting and event space, sunlit fitness centers, shared courtyards and a rooftop heated saline-based pool.
 The hotels are pet-friendly.

 The project was developed by Denver-based Sage Hospitality and NAI Shames Makovsky of Denver.
 The dual-branded project was designed by Johnson Nathan Stohe, a Denver-based architecture and interior design firm.